eashansingh905/parallel-and-distributed-computing/README.md

 This repository holds my assignments for COP4520.

-The Assignment 1 README has instructions on how to run the code and an explanation of the algorithm and experimental evaluation.
+The Assignment 2 README has instructions on how to run the code and an explanation of the algorithm and experimental evaluation for both problems.